pynag/pynag/docs/pynag-command.rst

    | pynag list host_name address WHERE address__exists=True
    | pynag list host_name WHERE register__isnot=0

+If you specificly want to match against non existent attribute, use attribute__exists=True or attribute=None.

 The pynag filter supports few parameters that are not just attributes.

 Example: